christophengelmayer/webpack-boilerplate/README.md

 # My Webpack Boilerplate

-> A opinionated starting point for frontend projects.
+> An opinionated starting point for frontend projects.

 The hardest thing about just any work is to get started so the aim of this repository is to provida a solid boilerplate for frontend (HTML/(S)CSS/JS) projects.